Jacques Morali: Mainstream

 While in New York, Morali attended a costume ball at "Les Mouches", a gay disco in Greenwich Village.
-As he gazed around the room, he was impressed by all the "macho male stereotypes" portrayed by the party guests.
-The idea came to him to put together a group of singers and dancers, each one playing a different gay fantasy figure.
-At first, Belolo was not involved in this project, but when he saw that Morali had succeeded in signing a licensing deal with Casablanca Records (one of the more famous disco labels), Belolo decided to become his close sidekick on the project.
+Seeing the types of costumes and some common ensembles worn by the party guests, the idea came to him to put together a group of singers and dancers, each one playing a different gay fantasy figure.
+At first, Belolo was not involved in this project, but when he saw that Morali had succeeded in signing a licensing deal with Casablanca Records (one of the more famous disco labels), Belolo decided to become his collaborator on the project.
 The Village People's songs include "San Francisco (You've Got Me)" (1977), "YMCA" (1978), "Macho Man" (1978), "In the Navy" (1979), "Go West" (1980) and "Sex Over the Phone" (1985) and they became one of the more successful acts of the disco era with their flamboyant concept albums.

-Jacques Morali's music was characterized by simple arrangements, a unique sense of camp, simplistic lyrics and simple catchy melodies that could be remembered easily.
+Morali's music was characterized by simple arrangements, a unique sense of camp, simplistic lyrics and simple catchy melodies that could be remembered easily.
 Between 1974 and 1982, he recorded over 65 albums.
 He co-wrote songs for many artists including Patrick Juvet, Régine, Dalida, Eric Russell, Cher, Patricia Norton, Julius Brown, Starlight, Diva, Dennis Parker, David London, Wayne Scott, Lova Moor and Pia Zadora.
 After the post-1970s disco backlash, he began collaborating with Fred Zarr, precipitating work with Break Machine and 1984's Eartha Kitt album I Love Men.

-In the late 1970s, he had a sexual relationship with singer/actor/adult film star Wade Nichols/Dennis Parker.
+In the late 1970s, he had a sexual relationship with singer, actor and adult film star Wade Nichols.

 Death

 Morali contracted HIV in the mid-1980s.
-On 15 November 1991, he died of AIDS-related causes in Paris at the age of 44.
+On 15 November 1991, he died of AIDS-related causes at a hospital in Paris at the age of 44.
 Morali was buried in Saint-Paul-de-Vence.